 If you’re managing a team, chances are you’re spending less time keeping up with news and techniques in areas like web development, SEO, copywriting, design, and more time planning higher-level strategies.
 That means a technique you’re using may be out-of-date.
 Or your freelance SEO manager may be better at optimization than you are (you started as a copywriter, after all).
 You may consider yourself a great director and a jack-of-all-trades creator, but each member of your team is an expert in his or her discipline.
 Let them use their expertise.

 You should be working on the big picture

 Your goal as a creative director or business owner isn’t to be doing tedious work like post-click landing page creation.
 You should be working on broader concepts for campaigns and page designs, and letting your team carry them out.
 A manager’s job is to manage, not to create.

 As a business owner, you should be working evolving from a manager of tasks to a manager of people to a manager of managers.
 As an in-house or agency marketing director, you can’t move up if you’re doing the work of the team you’re supposed to be managing.

 Combine Instablocks and the Instapage Collaboration Solution

 At a first look, a tool as powerful as Instablocks may seem as though it makes the Collaboration Solution obsolete.
 But that couldn’t be further from the truth.

 Together, these tools are far more powerful than they are apart.
 Arm your team with Instablocks, and start managing the post-click landing page design process with the Instapage Collaboration Solution today.
-Get started with the most robust post-click landing page design platform on the web.
+Sign up for an Instapage Enterprise demo today.